Recommendations

 Penrhyn Castle

-With its towering stone façade, unique architecture and opulent interiors, Penrhyn Castle tells the story of the longest-running industrial dispute in British history.
-Known as the ‘Great Strike’ a bitter dispute between Lord Penryhn and the quarry workers over pay and working conditions, changed the landscape of this North Wales community forever.
+With its towering stone façade, unique architecture and opulent interiors, Penrhyn Castle tells the story of a long-running industrial dispute that divided a community from 1900 to 1903.
+Known as the ‘Great Strike’, this bitter stand-off between Lord Penrhyn and the quarry workers over pay and working conditions left this North Wales community desolate and is still remembered today.

-A day out at Penrhyn Castle will be fun for all the family, with two adventure playgrounds, gardens, a woodland, a river, and much more to explore.
-Plus, they have a dedicated picnic area and a host of family-friendly events to keep the little ones entertained.
+Discovering this history is just one of the things to do on site, alongside two adventure playgrounds, gardens, a woodland, a river, and much more to explore.
+There's also a dedicated picnic area and a host of family-friendly events to keep little ones entertained.

 03